-The has pushed back on a study purporting to show that World War I "tinpot" helmets were just as good or, in some cases, better than the service's current in mitigating the shock wave effects of blasts that can cause (TBI).
+The Army has pushed back on a study purporting to show that World War I "tinpot" helmets were just as good or, in some cases, better than the service's current Advanced Combat Helmet in mitigating the shock wave effects of blasts that can cause traumatic brain injury (TBI).

-"Our current helmets are much better," the Army's Dr. Christopher Hoppel said Tuesday in questioning by Duke University's Pratt School of Engineering, which gave surprising results for the French Army's WWI "Adrian" helmet.
+"Our current helmets are much better," the Army's Dr. Christopher Hoppel said Tuesday in questioning a study released earlier this monthby Duke University's Pratt School of Engineering, which gave surprising results for the French Army's WWI "Adrian" helmet.

-Hoppel and other researchers at the Combat Capabilities Development Command's Army Research Laboratory said the Army's Advanced Combat Helmet ( ) and the ' Enhanced Combat Helmet (ECH) offer far superior overall protection than the helmets worn by U.S., French, British and German troops during WWI.
+Hoppel and other researchers at the Combat Capabilities Development Command's Army Research Laboratory said the Army's Advanced Combat Helmet (ACH) and the Marines' Enhanced Combat Helmet (ECH) offer far superior overall protection than the helmets worn by U.S., French, British and German troops during WWI.

 The "Brodie" helmet worn by U.S. and British troops in WWI, the French Adrian and the German Stahlhelm "pale in comparison" to the versions sported by today's troops, said Rob DiLalla, the Army's team leader for Ballistic and Blast Protection.